Universities in Canada

 List of Universities in Canada

 There are 85 universities found in Canada.
-This is the 1st of 2 pages that lists universities of Canada.
-You may navigate to other pages to find more universities of this country.
+This is the 1st of 2 pages that list the universities of Canada.
+You may navigate to other pages to find more universities in this country.

 Click on a university from the following list to find its detailed information.